Decktech

 Curve/Verse-Counters...

 so I'll list the curve for Yisan to tighten your play and explore all the options... but the answer is simple; lock down your opponents and get them closer and closer to a hard lock, invalidating all cards and all plays they could use or make to get out of Azkaban...
-I mean depression ... you get the point they'll hate your deck from the start till the end!!!
+I mean depression ... you get the point they'll hate your deck from the very start till the end!!!

-• Personalize your chain !!!!!!!
+• Personalize your chain and memorize it !!!!!!!

 The first verse of greed. our quest to more mana...